 Furthermore, there is no historical or scriptural evidence that Jesus was considered by anyone as a legitimate king of the Jews.

-In reality, Jesus railed against the Jewish sect and those priests and scribes who were part of that sectarian system.
-Eventually, Jesus' body was murdered, largely because of the Jewish high priest and his henchmen who influenced Pilate, who was in charge of Jerusalem.
-And it was the Jewish high priest's guards that had Jesus arrested in the first place.
+In reality, Jesus railed against the temple sect and those priests and scribes who were part of that sectarian system.
+Eventually, Jesus' body was murdered, largely because of the temple high priest and his henchmen who influenced Pilate, who was in charge of Jerusalem.
+And it was the temple high priest's guards that had Jesus arrested in the first place.

 The origin of Messiah